Moqume/Cookillian-WP/readme.txt

 * Supports caching plugins, such as WP Super Cache
 * Support for the DNT/Do Not Track browser headers (http://donottrack.us)
 * Support for "Implied Consent"
+* Dashboard widget for quick overview of the statistics, and if new cookies have been detected

 Visit the [official website](http://myatus.com/projects/cookillian/) for more details.